otherchen/redux-boiler/README.md

 5. redux

 ##### Testing
 1. mocha
 2. chai
 3. sinon
 4. enzyme
 5. jsdom

 ##### Important Modules
 1. gulp
 2. webpack
-3. nodemon
 4. mongoose
-5. lodash
-6. bcryptjs
 7. isomorphic-fetch
 8. babel (jsx/es6 support)
 9. jsonwebtoken
 10. redux-form
 11. redux-thunk

+##### DevOps
+1. docker
+2. travis-ci

 ### Testing Utilities
 ##### Frontend Stack
 1. mocha - runner
 2. chai - asserts
-3. sinon - spies
+3. sinon - stubs
 4. enzyme - react components
 5. jsdom - headless browser

 ##### Backend Stack
 1. mocha - runner
 2. chai - asserts
-3. sinon - spies
+3. sinon - stubs

 ##### How to Write Tests
 1. all tests should have the extension - `.spec.js` (ex.
 HelloWorld.spec.js)
 2. test files can be placed anywhere but it is recommended to group them in folders with clear intentions (ex. `__test__`)
-2. run your tests using `npm test`
+3. run your tests using `npm run compose-tests`

 ### NPM Scripts
+##### 1. `npm run compose-development`
+* starts the app in development mode on port 3000

+##### 2. `npm run compose-production`
+* starts the app in production mode on port 80

+##### 3. `npm run compose-tests`
+* runs the tests in development mode so you don't need to rebuild the Docker image each time you test

-1. `npm start` starts the node server
+##### 4. `npm start`
+* used by docker to start the server (you shouldn't have to use this)

-2. `npm test` runs the mocha tests
+##### 5. `npm test`
+* used by docker to run the tests (you shouldn't have to use this)

 ### Recommendations
-1. follow airbnb's [react style guide](https://github.com/airbnb/javascript/tree/master/react) for best practices
+1. Follow Airbnb's [react style guide](https://github.com/airbnb/javascript/tree/master/react) for best practices
-2. add the [supertest](https://www.npmjs.com/package/supertest) npm module for testing routes

 ### Todo List
+1. Replace npm with yarn for faster installs and better memory utilization
+2. Add an application level build step in the Dockerfile so that in production, npm start only starts the server
+3. Add the [supertest](https://www.npmjs.com/package/supertest) npm module for testing routes (integration tests)
-1. Create a Higher Order Component to handle checking the token on page refresh
+4. Create a Higher Order Component to handle checking the token on page refresh
-2. Implement Webpack hot reloading / Webpack dev server
+5. Implement Webpack hot reloading / Webpack dev server
-3. Implement Redux Router for Redo/Undo functionality
+6. Implement Redux Router for Undo/Redo functionality